GitLeeRepo/GitInfo/MarkdownTagsAndTips.md

 Format: ![Alt Text](url)
 ```

+# Block Quotes

+Note that when using **block quotes** with the **\>** at the beginning of the line, it is not necessary to put in **line feeds**.
+One **\>** symbol will be sufficient for text that wraps from one line to the next.
+Also note that you can continue to use **markdown codes** such as **bolding** within the quote.

+> Multiple wrapping lines with a single **block quote indicator**: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Cras vitae facilisis neque.
+Maecenas nec mattis ante, quis auctor felis.
+Integer pulvinar ullamcorper lacus a aliquam.
+Nulla lacus sapien, rutrum sed justo sodales, vestibulum molestie velit.

+But a new paragraph needs to start with its own **block quote symbol**: Donec malesuada semper ex maximus sagittis.
+In hac habitasse platea dictumst.
+Ut eget pulvinar quam, in mollis orci.
+Ut efficitur urna eros, ac cursus tortor mollis quis.
+Sed elementum dapibus placerat.

 # Tip - Internal heading links (bookmark anchors)

 To link internally to the "**## Git remote branch commands**" h2 heading enter: